List of The League of Gentlemen characters: Geoff, Mike, and Brian

 Brian is mentioned early in Series 3; where Geoff claims a rumour is going around that he was "bummed by some binmen."
-He appears in person later, having quit his job to search for his missing wife Katie, but eventually both he and his wife are imprisoned inside circus animals—along with Reenie, Charlie, and Bernice—by Papa Lazarou.
-Neither Mike nor Brian appears in The League of Gentlemen's Apocalypse; Geoff, however, is an important character in it as he overcomes his anger and cowardice to emerge as the hero—despite shooting Mark Gatiss at the end of the film when he takes the safety catch off Herr Lipp's gun.
+He appears in person later, having quit his job to search for his missing wife Katie, but eventually both he and his wife are imprisoned inside circus animals — along with Reenie, Charlie, and Bernice — by Papa Lazarou.
+Neither Mike nor Brian appears in The League of Gentlemen's Apocalypse; Geoff, however, is an important character in it as he overcomes his anger and cowardice to emerge as the hero — despite shooting Mark Gatiss at the end of the film when he takes the safety catch off Herr Lipp's gun.
 His film character noticeably differs from his television persona: instead of being angry, bitter, and nearly psychotic, he is more of a bumbling yet kind-hearted underdog.

-In the 2017 specials, the trio are re-united when Geoff, now working part-time at the local garden centre, pitches a Dragon's Den style idea to Mike and Brian, the latter having escaped the circus elephant.
+In the 2017 specials, the trio are reunited when Geoff, now working part-time at the local garden centre, pitches a Dragon's Den-style idea to Mike and Brian, the latter having escaped the circus elephant.
 While Brian rejects the idea, Mike offers Geoff the money to kill his wife Cheryl instead in a mercy killing, Cheryl having since become morbidly obese and unable to leave her bed.
 Though suffering some false starts, Geoff goes up the stairs and appears to succeed.
 He phones Mike to deliver the news, only to discover to Mike's horror that he has gone to the wrong house, Mike and Cheryl having moved to a bungalow four years earlier.
 It is revealed that the unwitting victim is Pauline, though it is possible Geoff may have bungled the operation since Pauline's body is never shown.